npm

 TypeScript SDK

-The FraiseQL TypeScript SDK is a schema authoring SDK: you define GraphQL types, queries, and mutations in TypeScript using decorators, and the FraiseQL compiler generates an optimized GraphQL API backed by your SQL views.
+The FraiseQL TypeScript SDK is a compile-time schema authoring SDK: you define GraphQL types, queries, and mutations in TypeScript using decorators, and the FraiseQL compiler generates an optimized GraphQL API backed by your SQL views.
+There is no runtime FFI — decorators output JSON only.
+Function bodies are never executed.

 Terminal window